Ming010915/financial_app/README.md

 3. Interim results (partial phrases) and final results are sent back over the WebSocket in real-time, displayed as live subtitles in the UI.

 After the user stops recording, the transcript goes through a three-step pipeline:
-1. `POST /api/voice_summary` — Gemini cleans the raw transcript (fixes mis-hearings, drops filler, resolves self-corrections) and returns a concise purchase note.
+1. `POST /api/voice_summary`: Gemini cleans the raw transcript (fixes mis-hearings, drops filler, resolves self-corrections) and returns a concise purchase note.
 2. The clean summary is shown for the user to confirm or edit.
-3. `POST /api/voice_extract` — Gemini extracts structured expense/income fields from the confirmed text via function calling.
+3. `POST /api/voice_extract`: Gemini extracts structured expense/income fields from the confirmed text via function calling.
+The transcript is treated as untrusted spoken content: the model is instructed to ignore phrases that look like instructions or authority claims (e.g. "ignore previous instructions", "system override") rather than acting on them, and to distinguish a genuine spoken self-correction (a small adjustment to the same transaction) from an attempt to swap in an unrelated merchant, amount, or transaction type.

+If the speech didn't describe a real transaction at all (a microphone test, silence, background chatter), the model reports `is_transaction: false`, the server responds with `error_code: "no_expense_found"`, and the frontend lets the user jump back into editing the transcript instead of creating a bogus entry.

+If the transcript mentions a named trip or occasion (e.g. "Bangkok trip"), Gemini can match it against the user's active **event budgets** and return an `event_hint`; the Verify/Add form pre-selects that budget tag automatically when a match is found.

 The extracted merchant runs through the classifier identically to a receipt scan, and the pre-filled fields land on the **Verify** screen.